pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/instructions_for_aggregators.md

 * retrieval of the full texts of the pulications.

 Additional technical information is provided in the Java code of the interface.

+For more information and/or to notify us of your connector, you can [contact us](http://openminted.eu/contact-us/).

+---

+[^1]: The OpenAIRE schema and guidelines are currently under revision; collaboration with the relevant actors has been established to take into account the new features and, where desired, influence the changes so as to support TDM processes in accordance to the interoperability requirements.